introcompsys/fall2023/_sources/resources/glossary.md

 Linker
   a program that links together the object files and libraries to output an executable file.

+path
+  the "location" of a file or folder(directory) in a computer

 pull (changes from a repository) download changes from a remote repository and update the local repository with these changes.